This glossary contains definitions for terms and concepts you may encounter during your VCE History (Revolutions) studies.

 A civil war is a conflict between two or more groups or factions within a particular nation or region.

-Class describes a section or level of society, determined by wealth and economic factors.
+Class refers a section or level of society, usually determined by wealth and economic factors.

 Class struggle is a Marxist concept.
 It refers to the competition and conflict between classes, as they strive to improve their economic condition at the expense of other classes.